AugustusClient/Augustus-Wiki/README.md

 ### Contributors and Helpers:

-ZDibLO: Helped me setup this GitHub repository
+ZDibLO: Helped me setup this GitHub repository and Hosting Backup Wiki

 brett: Showed me how to setup Vercel (for hosting the actual wiki page)